B1.3 Round whole numbers to the nearest ten or hundred, in various contexts.

 Round up the number

-Note: By convention, if the number is equidistant from 2 values, rounding is usually to the higher of the 2 values.
+Note: If the number is an equal distance between two values, rounding is usually to the higher of the two values.
 For example, 750 is rounded to the nearest hundred to 800.

 In the example, the clerk needs to understand that 736 is between 700 and 800, but it is closer to 700.
-Therefore, the rounding will be done at 700.
+Therefore, the rounding results in 700.

 Communicating the rounding

-The clerk might mention to management that there were about 700 spectators, a little over 700 spectators or even close to 700 spectators.
+The clerk might mention that there were about 700 in attendance, a little over 700 or even close to 700 attendees.

 Note: It would be wrong to say that there were 700 spectators.